We're creating a new front-end 'Experience Kit'

 Use this button when information has been submitted and the page will update.

-The loading button gives people an indication that the information is being processed.
+The loading button tells users that the information is being processed.

-The page should then update to show either confirmation or any relevant error messages.
+The page should then update to show either a confirmation message or an error message.

-This is a new element in the Experience Library and needs more research.
-If you use the loading button, test it with people who use different assistive technologies.
+If you use the loading button, test it with users of different assistive technologies.

 Link buttons

-If you are providing an action but it does not need to be as visually prominent as a button, you can style these actions as text links.
+If you are providing an action but it does not need to be as visually prominent as a button, you can use text links.

 In the code, these still need to be defined as buttons for semantic and accessibility reasons.